 A well-thought-out strategy in your playbook should provide a framework for answering overall, core questions for your team.
 Higher-level strategic plays incorporate your team’s overall purpose and mission as they relate to the company and how you will achieve your goals.
 Lower-level strategic plays outline the initial moves to make before tactical plays.

 Higher-level Strategic plays

-The following suggestions should serve as a guide for the tactical decisions you make later on — the overarching strategy of your playbook:
+The following suggestions should serve as a guide for the tactical decisions you make later on.
+Below are some tips on how to handle customer complaints:

 Lower-level strategic plays

 What types of strategic plays should you make after discovering a disaster has occurred?
 Below are the initial steps for you to take as a leader before you help your customer support team:

 Both levels of strategy are just as important as the other.
 These strategic plays provide the core layers of your playbook and help you add tactical plays within a specific framework.

 Tactical plays help your team win in the moment